The Xometry app works best with JavaScript enabled!

 CNC machining uses less electricity than older processes, thereby reducing energy consumption.
 In fact, according to the EPA, CNC machining uses about one-seventh of the energy of traditional machining methods.
 There are multiple reasons; CNC machines not only work quickly but draw less power per minute than most other manufacturing methods.

-7. CNC Machining Reduces Production Costs
+7. CNC Machining Can Reduce Production Costs

 CNC machining is an economical, efficient, and precise process of manufacturing parts and products.
 CNC machining also uses fewer raw materials in comparison to conventional machining.
 Focusing your shop around CNC technology will drastically reduce errors, production expenditures, and product costs.